Al3x4/cat-clicker/README.md

 # Front-End Web Developer Nanodegree Program
 ## Cat Clicker

-A clicker game, where each click on the cat doesn't get you absolutely anything.
+A clicker game, where each click on the cat increments the cat counter by 1.

-### Description
- - The click counter increments by 1 on each click.

 ### Instructions
 - Clone this repository on your local machine.